-Oil plummets 6% as Saudi output seen returning soon after attacks
+Oil plummets 5% as Saudi output seen returning soon after attacks

 The prospect of releases from strategic oil reserves in the United States, and other industrialized countries that the International Energy Agency advises, such as Japan, have weighed on prices, but the geopolitical threat of retaliation is causing concerns.

-U.S. President Donald Trump said on Monday it looked like Iran was behind attacks, but stressed he did not want to go to war.
+U.S. Vice President Mike Pence said the United States was reviewing evidence that suggests Iran was behind the attacks on Saudi oil facilities and stands ready to defend its interests and allies in the Middle East.

+“We’re evaluating all the evidence.
+We’re consulting with our allies.
+And the president will determine the best course of action in the days ahead,” Pence said.

-Relations between the United States and Iran have deteriorated since Trump pulled out of the Iran nuclear accord last year and reimposed sanctions on its oil exports.
+Relations between the United States and Iran have deteriorated since U.S. President Donald Trump pulled out of the Iran nuclear accord last year and reimposed sanctions on its oil exports.

+If Iran conducted Saturday’s attacks to pressure Trump to lighten sanctions aimed at pressuring Tehran over its nuclear program, that strategy will fail, Pence said.

 Tehran rejects the charges it was behind the strikes and on Tuesday ruled out talks with Trump.
 Saudi King Salman meanwhile called on governments around the world to confront the threats to oil supplies.